Yukos shareholders seize Russian vodka assets in the Netherlands

-The seizure of the Stolichnaya and Moskovskaya vodka trademark rights via a Dutch court took place on May 7, a spokesman for shareholders said on Monday.
-The Russian state was informed of the move last week.
+The seizure of the Stolichnaya and Moskovskaya vodka trademark rights via a Dutch court took place on May 7, a spokesman for shareholders said on Monday, adding that the Russian state was informed of the move last week.

+However, an official in Moscow said neither the Foreign Ministry or the Russian Embassy in the Netherlands had been informed.

+“There was no official notification of this decision,” Andrey Kondakov, head of the International Legal Defense Center which represents Moscow’s interests in the case, was quoted by state-controlled Russian news agency TASS as saying on Monday.

 A Dutch appeals court on Feb.
 18 overturned the annulment of a $50 billion award to Yukos shareholders, a surprise ruling 13 years after the assets came under control of the Kremlin.